 “Being a Christian is less about cautiously avoiding sin than about courageously and actively doing God’s will.”

-On the about section of this blog, I describe myself as “uncomfortably” evangelical.
-A few months back, I had a family member ask for a concise explication of where I disagree with evangelicals.
-I struggled with this because I share the methodological assumptions of evangelicalism and theologically I am very evangelical.
+On my author page on this site, I describe myself as “uncomfortably” evangelical.
+Once, I had a family member ask for a concise explication of where I disagree with evangelicals.
+I struggled with this because I share the methodological assumptions of evangelicalism and theologically I am rather evangelical.
 I tried to briefly explain that the “historical ethos” of evangelicalism is reactionary, isolationist, and anti-intellectual.
-That is certainly a part of the evangelical ethos that I struggle with.
-But, I think the Metataxas quote above gets to the issue even more concisely and precisely.
+That is certainly a part of the evangelical ethos with which I struggle.
+But, I think the quote above gets to the issue even more concisely and precisely.

-There is no doubt that avoiding sin is an important part of Christian life.
-But, I think it is a matter of focus.
+There is no doubt that avoiding sin is an important part of the Christian life.
+It is a matter of focus.
 Is our focus on doing the will of God?
 On living the character of God?
 Or, is it simply about avoiding sin?
 I believe for many evangelicals it is simply about avoiding sin.

 This could revolutionize the way Christians are seen in the world.
 I am not saying that Christianity will ever be the darling of the secular world.
 I think scripture is clear that will never happen.
 But, how are evangelicals known in this world?
 Christ said we will be known by our love.
 Are we?
-I think we are known by our hate.
+I think we are known for our hate.
 The hate of sin is a good thing.
-But, by having the heart of our spiritual commitment be our hate of sin rather than our love of God we miss the mark.
+But by having the heart of our spiritual commitment as our hate of sin rather than our love of God, we miss the mark.
 Further, we become what we think about or maybe how we think.
 We become hateful.
-Also, since the avoidance of doing wrong rather than a commitment to doing right is the heart of our religious experience we lack the courage and commitment that it takes to stand up and do right.
-We become a cowardly people who are able to shout against the evils of the world but is incapable of standing up against the world or the church to actually DO right.
+Since the avoidance of doing wrong rather than a commitment to doing right is the heart of our religious experience, we lack the courage and commitment that it takes to stand up and do right.
+We become a cowardly people who are able to shout against the evils of the world but is incapable of standing up against the world, or the church, to actually DO right.

-I believe that many evangelicals completely miss the life of faith by redefining a faith that is centered on the love of God as a faith that is about hating what God hates.
+Many evangelicals completely miss the life of faith by twisting a faith that is centered on the love of God into a faith-centered on hating what God hates.
 These are not the same.
 The walk of faith is found in loving God and loving what he loves.
 It isn’t so much that we avoid sin but that God moves our affections from sin to Him.